Toledo Summer Festival

 All the fun events and activities everyone looks forward to each year can be found at the Toledo Summer Festival in July!

-This year there will be a local logging contest, carnival, food and crafts booths, beer garden, fire dancers, and incredible fireworks display, and much more.
-The parade will be Saturday, July 23rd.
+This year there will be a local logging contest, carnival, food and crafts booths, beer garden, live band, incredible fireworks display, and much more.
+The parade and fireworks show will be Saturday, July 14th.

 Please note that we cannot allow pets, bicycles or skateboards on the field at any time.
 This policy is needed for the safety of everyone, including your pet.
 Service animals are allowed on the field with proper uniform and/or paperwork.

 FESTIVAL GUESTS...
 SIGN THE FESTIVAL BOOK AT THE COMMUNITY TRAILER, AND GET A FREE GIFT WHILE SUPPLIES LAST!

 Phil Krause has been named the Grand Marshal at the Toledo Summer Festival Parade.